Flights from Indonesia

 Flights to Saudi Arabia from Indonesia

-13 Airports in Indonesia offer direct flights to 2 destinations in Saudi Arabia.
-In total there are 16 non-stop routes to Saudi Arabia, operated by Garuda Indonesia, Lion Air and Saudi Arabian, including one low-cost carrier (Lion Air).
+At the moment, 9 airports in Indonesia are directly connected to 2 destinations in Saudi Arabia.
+Altogether, there are 11 direct routes to Saudi Arabia, operated by Garuda Indonesia, Lion Air and Saudi Arabian, including one low-cost carrier (Lion Air).

 Indonesia to Saudi Arabia with a stopover